exhibitjs/exhibit/README.md

 <!-- - Yeoman generator: [exhibit-webapp](https://github.com/exhibitjs/generator-exhibit-webapp) – a fork of Yeoman's gulp-webapp project, modified to use Exhibit. -->

-(Coming soon: Yeoman generator, and a fork of Web Starter Kit adapted to use Exhibit.)
+(Coming soon: a Yeoman generator, and a fork of Web Starter Kit adapted to use Exhibit.)

 ## Installation